Skip to content

 We use a tri-ply clad design, sandwiching a layer of heat-conducting aluminum between an interior and exterior layer of stainless steel.
 This creates a thicker pan with the ability to withstand high heat and last a lifetime.

-The true magic of HexClad cookware comes from our patented hexagonal design.
-It’s laser-cut onto the cooking surface of each pan.
+The true magic of HexClad cookware comes from our patented hexagonal design, which is laser-cut onto the cooking surface of each pan, and our TerraBond™ PFAS-free ceramic nonstick coating.

-Induction cooktops are increasingly popular — and for a good reason.
+Induction cooktops are increasingly popular—and for good reason.
 This technology relies on electromagnetic energy as its source of heat, and it relies on the iron in your cookware for activation.

 The heat is transferred directly to your pan rather than a burner, so no surface of the stovetop gets hot except for the pan itself.